syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/editor-template.md

 {% previewsample "page.domainurl/code-snippet/schedule/editor-cs1" %}
 {% endif %}

+## How to customize header and footer using template

+The editor window's header and footer can be enhanced with custom designs using the [`editorHeaderTemplate`](../api/schedule/#editorheadertemplate) and [`editorFooterTemplate`](../api/schedule/#editorfootertemplate) options.
+To achieve this, create a script template that includes the necessary fields.
+Ensure that the template type is set to **text/x-template**.

+In this demo, we tailor the editor's header according to the appointment's subject field using the [`editorHeaderTemplate`](../api/schedule/#editorheadertemplate).
+Furthermore, we make use of the [`editorFooterTemplate`](../api/schedule/#editorfootertemplate) to handle the functionality of validating specific fields before proceeding with the save action or canceling it if validation requirements are not met.

+{% if page.publishingplatform == "typescript" %}

+{% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/schedule/editor-header-footer-cs1/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/schedule/editor-header-footer-cs1/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/schedule/editor-header-footer-cs1" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/schedule/editor-header-footer-cs1/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/schedule/editor-header-footer-cs1/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/schedule/editor-header-footer-cs1" %}
+{% endif %}

 ### How to add resource options within editor template

 The resource field can be added within editor template with multiselect control for allow multiple resources.